csev/dj4e/assn/paw_skeleton.md

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/skeleton_website

-Go into a PYAW shell and create a new application:
+Go into a PYAW shell, go into your virtual environment and create a new application:

+    workon django2
     cd ~/django_projects
     django-admin startproject locallibrary